JivanTaj/Scripts/README.md

-# Scripts
+## Scripts
-collection of random scripts
+useful scripts I have written or found